 Woodlarks Hosts Evacuees – 1939 – Another fascinating glimpse of the efforts that Martyn Strover and others involved with Woodlarks went to in order to provide an evacuation possibility for disabled adults from London.
 The whole process seems to have begun in Jan 1938 … and on 27th August 1939 the Adventurers Camp was cut short, in order to accept a group of disabled girl evacuees from London.

-The Staves Of Bosun
+The Staves of Bosun

 Many of the early volunteers at Woodlarks during the 1930s were men from Rover Scout Crews.
 In 1939 they decided to form a special group dedicated to serving at Woodlarks.
 The first Chairman was ‘Bosun’, otherwise known as C.F.C Steward.
 The Group holds three Working Parties every year and continues to this day.
 Bosun served until he passed away in 1950.
 After his death, his wonderful Scout Staves were presented to the group.
 During Group meetings the Staves are used to signify the opening and closing of the meeting.
 Many thanks to Group Member Dave Dawson for tending to the Staves recently.